TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 **FIG 34**

 Step 9: You will now have added your user as an Admin.
 You can test this by returning to the admin page on your website.
 You will see a page like Figure 34.

+_NOTE: Other administrators will be able to set up their own administrator account on the same website domain.
+The entire installation and hosting process only needs to be followed by one administrator._

 **FIG 35**